oaregithub/oare_mono/README.md

 ## Open Pull Request on Github

-If you are unfamiliar with them, Github Pull Requests are a simple tool for team members to request a review of code changes.
+If you are unfamiliar with them, Github Pull Requests is a simple tool that allows team members to request a review of code changes, view differences between branches, and leave necessary comments.

 Whenever you push a new branch to Github, a message will automatically appear at the top of the repository asking if you'd like to "Compare & pull request".
 Use this button to open a new PR for your branch.